 - Physical therapy that includes stretching, massage, ultrasound and strengthening exercises

-If friction between the tendon and its covering sheath causes the sheath to become thick and fibrous and conservative treatments are not effective, surgery may be an option.
-A surgeon can remove the fibrous tissue and repair any tears.
-A temporary cast may be worn during recovery and a rehabilitation program is usually recommended.
+If friction between the tendon and its covering sheath causes the sheath to become thick and fibrous, conservative treatments may not be effective.
+In this case, your physician may recommend surgery as an option.
+Your surgeon can remove the fibrous tissue and repair any tears.
+You usually wear a temporary cast during recovery and your physician will recommend a rehabilitation program.